Canvas Course Setup

 Canvas can also check your course for broken links using the Canvas Link Checker.
 Any embedded resources must be checked manually.
 It is important to validate the links in your course are working as expected before you publish you course.

-The final step is to make your canvas course visible to students.
-Publish your AY2020/21 course so your students can access the content and activities.
+The final step is to make your Canvas course visible to students.
+Publish your new Academic Module so your students can access the content and activities.
 Remember there are 3 levels to publishing your content/course.
 This short video will show you how Import and Publish so that students can access your canvas course.
 [3:31 min]